- Find out what Satoshi was doing before he vanished

 - Nakamoto was hoping Bitcoin would grow naturally

-With the arrest of Julian Assange in London, some of us have been reminded that some crypto investors of an early statement made by Bitcoin creator Satoshi Nakamoto on the bitcointalk forums, where he commented on a PC World article that spoke about Bitcoin as a payments system for WikiLeaks.
+With the arrest of Julian Assange in London earlier this year, some of us have been reminded that some crypto investors of an early statement made by Bitcoin creator Satoshi Nakamoto on the bitcointalk forums, where he commented on a PC World article that spoke about Bitcoin as a payments system for WikiLeaks.